AuxStudio/react-native-boiler-plate/README.md

 Feel free to [get in touch](mailto:shaun@aux.co.za) if you have questions or suggestions :)

-# BUGS

-* Signing in new users with email and password is not currently working
-* requestPermission contacts on ios crashes the app

 # TODOS

-* Track unnecessary renders (renderCountProp from react-redux) -- react-native-slowlog
-  -- Track state and prop changes in componentWillUpdate and lodash difference
-* Consider reselect selector library
-* Track performance results in a spreadsheet
-* Test reducers performance (redux-log-slow-reducers)
-* Measure and minimise overdraw (number of times pixels have been redrawn)
 * Add Firebase CLI setup
 * Add TOC to SETUP_GUIDE and STYLE_GUIDE
 * Add version control (react-native-version)
-* Add a CHANGELOG
+* Add a CHANGELOG that ships with project
-* Add terminology doc eg. ref (!node)
+* Add terminolgy notes to style guide eg. ref (!node)
 * Add push notifications setup
 * Fastlane integration
 * CodePush integration